xak2000/nomad/website/source/docs/job-specification/group.html.md

 ## `group` Examples

-The following examples only show the `group` stanzas.
-Remember that the `group` stanza is only valid in the placements listed above.
+The following examples only show the `group` blocks.
+Remember that the `group` block is only valid in the placements listed above.

 ### Specifying Count